 5. Confirm Vendor Audio Compliance

-Non-compliant sub-contractors put the entire production chain at risk of fines up to €20 million or 4% of your last fiscal year, not to mention the potential damage to your brand.
-And while mandatory proof of voice-data compliance is becoming a standard request of key players in the E&M localisation industry, many vendors have not yet implemented audio compliance strategies.
+One non-compliant stakeholder puts the entire production chain at risk of fines up to €20 million or 4% of global turnover, not to mention the potential damage to brand reputation.
+While mandatory proof of voice-data compliance is becoming a standard request of key players in the Media & Entertainment localisation industry, many vendors have not yet implemented audio compliance strategies.